gammalib/gammalib/doc/source/about.rst

 an identical abstract interface.
 This enables a joint multi-instrument analysis of data, allowing for consistent broad-band spectral fitting or imaging.
-So far, GammaLib supports analysis of data obtained with COMPTEL, Fermi/LAT, INTEGRAL/SPI and Cherenkov telescopes (CTA, H.E.S.S., MAGIC, VERITAS).
+So far, GammaLib supports analysis of data obtained with CGRO/COMPTEL, Fermi/LAT, INTEGRAL/SPI and Cherenkov telescopes (CTA, H.E.S.S., MAGIC, VERITAS).

 Except for HEASARC's cfitsio library that is used to implement